arjunguptatnp/itmd521/week-07/item-three/ReadMe.md

 2    | 1990-93         | 1102
 3    | 1990-91-92-93   | 1397

-#### Time taken by bzip2 files with combiner is represented in the following graph.
+#### Time taken by bzip2 files with combiner is represented in the following graph and table.

 ![image](https://cloud.githubusercontent.com/assets/25064372/24327108/e8b9428e-118d-11e7-9ae3-a59afee090f7.png)